 We’ve been on the hunt for bluebells this week.
 They seem to be later this year or maybe it just feels that way.
 We put a shout out on our Social Media channels to see where our readers suggested and here are some of them:

-Valli suggested Inishmurray Island – that is an amazing place to find bluebells but there is an issue getting a boat there now which I’ll cover in another post.
+Valli suggested Inishmurray Island – that is an amazing place to find bluebells but there is an issue getting a boat there now.

 Ann suggested Union Wood and I went there to check it out.
 Stunning!
 In fact I was blown away by this one.
 Really worth a visit and why not walk up Union Rock at the same time?